News & Media

 General news Graphic

-23 January, 2024 Life-Saving Innovation: Meet the Rescue Drone
+Tuesday, January 23, 2024 Life-Saving Innovation: Meet the Rescue Drone

 Rapid and effective emergency response is of paramount importance.
 Whether it’s a natural disaster, a medical emergency, or a search-and-rescue operation, time can often make the difference between life and death.
 Traditional emergency response methods are vital, but they are only sometimes fast enough to address the urgency of certain situations.